ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   Occupies bits 66 through 79 (octets 8-9).

 node:
-: 48 bit spatially unique identifier
+: 48 bit spatially unique identifier.
   Occupies bits 80 through 127 (octets 10-15).

 For systems that do not have UTC available, but do have the local